modellinghub/modellinghub.github.io/content/home/welcome.md

 # Add more sections by duplicating this file and customizing to your requirements.

 widget: hero # See https://wowchemy.com/docs/page-builder/
-headless: true # This file represents a page section.
+headless: false # This file represents a page section.
 weight: 10 # Order that this section will appear.
 title: |
   ASP Modelling Hub
-hero_media: modelling-hub.jpg
+#hero_media: modelling-hub.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'